subatomicglue/ankh/suba_engine/architecture.md

 - Features at a glance:
   - 2D map based games with sprites will be supported with the first version
-  - Games are defined in a single world.json project file.
+  - Games are defined in a single `world.json` project file.
-    - Scene of Actors with Behaviors and Assets (like Map or Sprites, and Sounds)
+    - Scene of `Actor`s with `Behavior`s and `Asset`s (like `Map` or `Sprite`s, and `Sound`s)
-    - Editor is data driven via pluggable web component, can edit or create new ones
+    - `Game Project Editor` is data driven via pluggable web component, can edit or create new ones
-    - In Game UI is data driven via pluggable web component, can edit or create new ones
+    - `In Game UI` is data driven via pluggable web component, can edit or create new ones
-  - Game Project Editing provided by the editor-backend service
+  - Game Project Editing provided by the `editor-backend.js` service
-    - create and edit game projects, game editors, in game UIs, game assets (like Sprites, Maps, Sounds, Behaviors)
+    - create and edit game projects, game editors, in game UIs, game assets (like `Sprite`s, `Map`s, `Sound`s, `Behavior`s)
     - browser-based intuitive WYSIWYG GUI
     - asset management with version control stored to local filesystem.
-    - editor-backend service provides a basic code-editor with preview
+    - `editor-backend.js` service provides a basic code-editor with preview
       - The only built-in editor provided
         - for creating custom `GameProjectEditor` web-components.
         - for creating custom `InGameUI` web-components.
-      - Game Project Editor can be created (bootstrapped) from nothing using provided reusable components
+      - `Game Project Editor` can be created (bootstrapped) from nothing using provided reusable components
       - ... or by copying an existing editor definition and modifying it.
       - `InGameUI` can be created (bootstrapped) from nothing using provided reusable components
       - ... or by copying an existing editor definition and modifying it.
-  - Runtime game is created inside index.html with a single <game data="world.json"></game> html element
+  - Runtime game is created inside `index.html` with a single <game data="world.json"></game> html element

 | feature           | about         |